-Tuition, discounts, private lessons, liability, and payment policies for 2019-2020 academic year
+Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

 Registration and Payment procedure